SUF-CB/Python-prime-number-program/README.md

 For students who have forgotten about either what  prime numbers are or the prime numbers between 1 and 100.
 This is a quick refresher.
 So, the students can achieve 100% in any prime number question which appears in their exam.

- # How to clone and Run the Prime Number Program
+ # How to Clone and Run the Prime Number Program
 For users who are new to visitng this repository, there is a step by step guide below on how to clone and run this program:
 1) First of all, stay on this repository and click on the "prime number.py" file and then  highlight the code and clone the code.